totalnoMartina/cube-discovery/README.md

 ## Description

-This application is is a personality test deriving from japanese culture, and this [link](https://steemit.com/psychology/@breezin/cube-test-japenese-personality-test) provides all relevant information about how this game works.
+This application is a personality test deriving from Japanese culture, and this [link](https://steemit.com/psychology/@breezin/cube-test-japenese-personality-test) provides all relevant information about how this game works.
 It can also help users to notice how do they see themselves and sparkle some imagination.

 ## User Stories